1- Department of Psychiatry , Research Center of Addiction and Behavioral Science, Shahid Sadoughi University of Medical Sciences Yazd, Yazd, Iran

 Using a face mask on a global scale in hospitals (3) as well as for mental health patients is of high importance.
 Unfortunately, based on the studies conducted, this protocol is likely to interrupt the patient-doctor communication.
 This brings up a new challenge for mental health patients during

-(4).
+the outbreak (4).
 Regarding mental patients' examination, sympathy is very important (5-7).
 This can affect the use of the face mask by the patient and the therapist.

 Patients might experience hearing disorders and feel distressed if they do not understand what the psychiatrist is saying when not seeing the psychiatrist’s lips.
 Another challenge might be misunderstanding the psychiatrist’s words.
 The psychiatrist might speak louder for a better voice quality, and this might be interpreted as anger by the patient.
 This can trigger stress, fear and anxiety in patients and interrupt the psychiatrist-patient’s connection.
 This is of higher importance in paranoid patients (8).
 Some mental patients believe psychiatrist’s use of mask is justified by their breath smell which again provokes an unpleasant feeling(9).On the other hand, in case a patient uses a face mask, the psychiatrist might expose the problem of reading the patient’s feelings and non-verbal signals(10).